-Figure 12 shows the final development footprint.
-The final proposal footprint (including construction and operation) as well as indirect impact zones where applicable is shown in Figure 13.
+Figure 12 shows the alternative design and Figure 13 shows the final development footprint.
+The final proposal footprint (including construction and operation) as well as indirect impact zones where applicable is shown in Figure 14.
+The final development footprint includes the detailed subdivision plan / civil design, and APZ.
+Impacts within the APZ have been assessed as a complete loss, however it is noted that a total of 11 hollow-bearing trees will be retained within the APZ as shown on Figure 13.